$R$-matrices and Hamiltonian Structures for Certain Lax Equations: -matrices on a coupled Lie algebra

+\begin{rmk} Every solution in line \eqref{case4} splits into $R$-matrices on $\cG^-$ or $\cG^+$; as a corollary of Proposition~\ref{thm-rmat}, they are the only solutions of the form $a X_+ +b X_-$ or $d \hat{X}_+ +e \hat{X}_-$ to the modified Yang-Baxeter equation. \end{rmk}

-\begin{rmk} When $\cG^-=\cG^+$, an $R$-matrix of the form \eqref{Rmatrix} was used in \cite{BA} to show the Liouville integrability of the Toda lattice defined on semi-simple Lie algebras.
-In this case, $\cG^-\times\cG^-$ is called the classical double of the Lie algebra $\cG^-$, on which the ``Adler-Kostant-Symes'' $R$-matrices and the corresponding commutative hamiltonian flows were studied recently in \cite{DSk}.
-It seems interesting to consider the action of intertwining involutions to such $R$-matrices. \end{rmk}
+\begin{rmk} When $\cG^-=\cG^+$, an $R$-matrix of the form \eqref{Rmatrix} was used in \cite{BA} to prove the Liouville integrability of the Toda lattice defined on semi-simple Lie algebras.
+In this case, $\cG^-\times\cG^-$ is called the classical double of the Lie algebra $\cG^-$.
+On such a classical double, Dubrovin and Skrypnyk \cite{DSk} studied the ``Adler-Kostant-Symes'' $R$-operators/matrices of the form $\tilde{R}$ and the corresponding commutative hamiltonian flows.
+It would be interesting to consider the action of intertwining involutions on such $R$-operators. \end{rmk}